single-cell-data/TileDB-SOMA/apis/python/examples/ingesting-data-files.md

 ...
 ```

-Note this takes many hours.
-The benefit of using an optimized storage solution (with admittedly
+Note this can take several hours total.
+The benefit of using an optimized storage solution (with
-non-negligible ingest time) is that all subsequent queries benefit from that optimized storage.
-In
+admittedly non-negligible ingest time) is that all subsequent queries benefit from that optimized
-particular, various cross-corpus data queries shown in these examples take just seconds or minutes.
+storage.
+In particular, various cross-corpus data queries shown in these examples take just seconds
+or minutes.

+A key point is **write once, read from multiple tools** -- in particular, using `tiledbsc-py` (this
+package) or [`tiledbsc-r`](https://github.com/TileDB-Inc/tiledbsc) you can read SOMAs in either
+language, regardless of which language was used to store them.
+This lets you use
+best-in-class/state-of-the-art analysis algorithms, whichever language they're implemented in.

 ## Populate a SOMA collection